psyfix/Offensive-Security-Notes/Defensive Security/Phishing.md

 - Analyse the email content for language, formatting, etc.
 - Social engineering red flags.
 ##### Web and URL Examination
+- Analyse email to see type of encoding if any.
+- Use Cyber Chef to decode
+- Use cyber chef to extract urls and then also defang them.
+- Bonus: https://github.com/MalwareCube/Email-IOC-Extractor this tool extracts important data and auto defangs it for emails.
 ##### Attachment Examination

 ##### Contextual Examination